cyverse/clank/roles/app-backup-files/README.md

-app-backup-postgres
+app-backup-files
 ===================

-Using PostgreSQL executables to dump the contents the database to a single file.
+Using a nested list data structure, dump the files in said data structure to a remote directory as a backup.

 Requirements
 ------------